Aluminum vs Brass Makeup Brush Ferrule: Why This Small Component Determines Your Product's Success or Failure

 High-grade epoxy systems must bond securely with the metal interior surface and resist exposure to alcohol-based brush cleaners and acetone removers — products your end consumers use daily.

 Aluminum and brass react differently to adhesive bonding depending on surface preparation.
 Without proper internal sanding and chemical surface treatment, even the correct ferrule material will fail at the adhesive joint.
-This is why sourcing ferrules and brush assembly from a vertically integrated manufacturer — rather than separate suppliers — is a structural quality decision, not just a convenience.
+This is why sourcing ferrules and brush assembly from a vertically integrated cosmetic brush manufacturer— rather than separate suppliers — is a structural quality decision, not just a convenience.

 How to Choose the Right Ferrule: A Decision Framework